HitoriOu/UdonToolbox/Readme & Tutorial/Readme.txt

 If you want to credit the use of the toolbox feel free to do so (with link/adress to github provided).

 ------------ Usefull Rules to be aware of: ------------
-1: Udon Behaviour Scripts do not work if the "Program Source" is empty, at minimum it needs a Udon file (.asset), if for Object Synch use the provided "NULL" or the official "Empty" provided by the SDK.
-2: Network synched events/scripts (global) will not work in "play mode", have to actually be inside VRchat to test those (made automated code to take care of this, so never mind this rule).
+1: Network synched events/scripts (global) will not work in "play mode", have to actually be inside VRchat to test those (made automated code to take care of this, so never mind this rule).
-3: When a component/object parameter for a Udon script is left empty it default to the object the script is on (can cause errors if empty, depending on script design).
+2: When a component/object parameter for a Udon script is left empty it default to the object the script is on (can cause errors if empty, depending on script design).
-4: Udon Scripts are handeled locally according to object, network synch is also per object basis.
+3: Udon Scripts are handeled locally according to object, network synch is also per object basis.
 Only exception is if a global variable targets a Udon script on a different Game object.
 So any duplicate using the same script are regarded as a seperate instance/script despite sharing a common Udon "Program Source".
-5: pickup object events might not trigger if Autohold is not toggeled to "Yes"
+4: pickup object events might not trigger if Autohold is not toggeled to "Yes"

 ------------ Variable naming convention: ------------
+Note: Will be migrating over to a new format that does not use "_" signs (sorry if this ends up confusing people).

 ON_is_default		= Sets the codes state on start (is the mirror on or off for example) Global_Synched		= Is the code Global and affect all players equally Late_Join_Synched	= Does late joining players get synched.
 Event_Interact		= You want the code run when clicking/interacting with the object Event_OnCollision	= Individual code run on Enter and Exit Event_OnCollisionEnter	= You want the code run when hitting a collider Event_OnCollisionExit	= You want the code run when exiting a collider Event_OnTrigger		= Individual code run on Enter and Exit Event_OnTrigger_Enter	= You want the code run when hitting a Trigger Event_OnTrigger_Exit	= You want the code run when exiting a Trigger Event_OnPickup		= Run code on object Pickup Event_OnDrop		= Run code on object Drop Event_OnPickupUseDown	= Run code on PickupUseDown (controller trigger/button) Event_OnPickupUseUp	= Run code on PickupUseUp (controller trigger/button) Event_OnEnable		= Triggers when object is set active.
 Owner_Only		= Networked function calls are only made to object owner Cooldown		= Time in seconds that must elapse before you can use/trigger again (local) Timer			= Amount of time before code is activated Detect_Player		= Run code if player activates it Detect_Object		= Run code if a object activates it

 ------------ Changelogs (newest first) ------------

+------------ Changelog (V2.4) ------------
+Notes:
+New games section added.

+------ Udon files replaced: ------
+PlayerParamTester [replaced by PlayerParamTesterV2]

+------ Udon files changed: ------
+PlayerParamTesterV2 [updated to support strafe, added function to allow non-timed testing] ScaleAdjuster [fixed a synch issue] VanishingChair_Pickup [Mended/fixed bugs]
+Trashbin [improved code documentation and mended structure mistakes] PlayerMovementStats [Updated code to display Strafe, improved efficiency/performance and changed the editor printout] ToggleMultiple [Fixed improper tooltip text] PlayerMovement_OnStart [updated to use strafe setting as well] SoundPlayer [Depricated function "Reverce" to be replaced with "Reverse" (spelling error)]

+------ Udon files added: ------
+AudioSourceTestingTool [Used to live test audio settings for sound source components] JumpPad [Used to alter objects and players velocity] LightController [Used to change the lights intensity and color (supports negative colors)] SpinTheBottle [classic Social game, has features for 3 axis orientation (one axis at a time only), duplicated synching and going above default max speeds]

+------ Udon files removed: ------
+NULL [removed due to deprication from VRC's "VRC Object Synch" component being implemented]

 ------------ Changelog (V2.3) ------------
 Notes:
 !Important! >>> Remove any dublicate toolbox file that has a space in it and use the updated version instead.